ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually.

 39. Key - **UseLegacyLoadForLotsIssue**
-- a.Action: When this key has value and this value is "1", for the calculation of the quantity Available to Promise by Lots is used the method that was developed before Version 2018.2.
+- a.Action: When this key has value and this value is "1", for the calculation of the quantity Available to promise by lots is used the method that was developed before Version 2018.2.
 In all other cases, is used the current for Version 2018.2 method which is advisable and has a better performance.
 - b.The user sets it manually.

 40. Key - **ReservedLicenses** (not implemented/ cancelled)